 The City of 7 Billion hopes to study the impact of population growth and resource consumption on a global scale.

 Globalization and urbanization are no longer buzzwords but facts of 21st century life.
-Architects Joyce Hsiang and Bimal Mendis of Plan B Architecture & Urbanism, believe that it is time that we consider these factors on a global scale.
+Architects Joyce Hsiang of Plan B Architecture & Urbanism and Bimal Mendis of Yale School of Architecture believe that it is time that we consider these factors on a global scale.
 While studies on urbanization, for instance, will look at one city or country, they cannot trace the full impact of that city because its footprint is so large, and there is an increasing blurring between rural and urban.
 In their project, City of 7 Billion, they plan to increase the scale to study population growth and resource consumption on a global level, in one unified model.

 Mendis told The Atlantic Cities: